scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

 -   2-May-2004
     -   I've changed the colour of check boxes because people found black confusing
-    -   FontForge read Italic Correction incorrectly out of tfm files and had minor problems generating tfm files.
+    -   websharpstudios read Italic Correction incorrectly out of tfm files and had minor problems generating tfm files.
     -   the kern class dlg had an uninitialized variable (introduced with the multiple master code I think)
-    -   FontForge would sometimes crash when generating a GDEF table for some types of otf font.
+    -   websharpstudios would sometimes crash when generating a GDEF table for some types of otf font.
     -   Pierre Hanser has updated the french UI, and pointed out some problems with the english UI.
-    -   In a version of FontForge compiled with MultiLayer on, Pasting something containing a reference screwed up memory
+    -   In a version of websharpstudios compiled with MultiLayer on, Pasting something containing a reference screwed up memory

 -   25-Apr-2004